XinwuWang/Motorkhana-Car-Racing-Event-Web-Application/README.md

 ## Assumptions and design decisions

 The first assumption I made was about the dropdown list of drivers.
 Based on the description in the brief, a driver's name can be selected from this list to display a page showing their run details and run totals, including the course names, drievr ID, driver names, car model, and drive class.
+I was not sure about where this dropdown list should display first as so much information needed to be accessed after selecting a driver's name.
+At the early stage of my coding, I was thinking to put this dropdown box inside the 'driver list' page.
+However, after considering user experience, I decided to put this dropdown list in the navigation bar so users can easily select a specific driver's run data and personal details from anywhere in the driver interface.
+Also, on the driver list page, users can click each driver's name to access their run data.
+By adding the dropdown list to the navigation bar, users can conveniently reach wanted data.

+The other assumption I made was about adding new drivers.
+Based on the brief, I understood that the Motorkhana web app I was developing needs a functionality for the admin to add new drivers.

 ## Database questions